megankaluza/shorty-snowboards/README.md

 _Objectives:_

-* _At least one centered element_
+* _At least one centered element._

-* _A list or summary of features (lorem ipsum is fine)_
+* _A list or summary of features (lorem ipsum is fine)._

-* _At least one large image with an absolutely positioned caption_
+* _At least one large image with an absolutely positioned caption._

-* _At least one table or form field styled with CSS (e.g. sizing chart, color options, order form…)_
+* _At least one table or form field styled with CSS (e.g. sizing chart, color options, order form…)._

-* _A gallery of smaller images (e.g. similar products...)_
+* _A gallery of smaller images (e.g. similar products...)._

-* _Use of at least one pseudo class and one pseudo element_
+* _Use of at least one pseudo class and one pseudo element._

-* _Use of at least 3 different types of selectors_
+* _Use of at least 3 different types of selectors._

-* _Appropriate elements are positioned using absolute & relative positioning_
+* _Appropriate elements are positioned using absolute & relative positioning._

-* _Gallery images make use of the float property_
+* _Gallery images make use of the float property._

 * _Elements use box-sizing: border-box;_